 There are many types of window treatments to choose from.
 Each type has a different level of insulation and protection against UV rays.
 Window shades and window blinds are normally regarded for their aesthetics and privacy.
 They give your home interior the finishing touch, protect you from glare, and also from the eyes of nosy neighbors.
 But window shades and window blinds can do more than just that.
 Here are 3 ways that your blinds can help with energy conservation:

 During the winter months, window treatments can help you keep your room warm by preventing heat from escaping.
 In fact, according to the U.S. Department of Energy, “roughly 25% of annual heating and cooling costs are because of air leakage through windows”.
-Insulation from products like blackout shades, and zebra shades can provide maximum heat trapping and will discourage heat from escaping your home.

 During the summer months, window treatments will keep your room cool and save your A/C from working too hard.
 According to the U.S. Energy Information Agency, in warmer states cooling costs can be up to 25% of the total energy use in homes.
 Warmer states like Florida, Texas, and Cali can benefit from light filtering and roller shades as they protect your home from the harmful UV rays.
 Being able to filter out and maximize the cooling properties, these shades or blinds are ideal for homes during the hot season.